Michanoku/odin-battleship/README.md

 ### cpu.js

-The module that handles cpu players.
-Contains special a special gameboard with special cells in addition to the CPUPlayer class.
+The module that handles CPU players.
+Contains special a special game board with special cells in addition to the CPUPlayer class.

 #### Classes

 ##### CPUPlayer

-This is the class that handles cpu actions.
-It defaults to the name 'CPU' and has a gameboard just like a human player, but the gameboard is random.
+This is the class that handles CPU actions.
+It defaults to the name 'CPU' and has a game board just like a human player, but the game board is random.
 It also has additional attributes.
-A special gameboard it uses to look for and attack the human players ships, a targetMode that gets activated once a ship has been found as well as the gathered information about the ship it is currently targeting.
+A special game board it uses to look for and attack the human players ships, a target mode that gets activated once a ship has been found as well as the gathered information about the ship it is currently targeting.

 **Constructor:**